richsoni/www-richsoni.com/src/songs/just-like-just-like-tom-thumbs-blues.md

 In Achaea's Yard, A Bard, Sings Your Songs The Clowns
 While They Pilfer Your Wine, They Take Turns Kicking Your Dogs All Around
-Bombarded With Danger, You Feel Like A Stranger In Your Own Home Town
+Your Fortune's Endangered, You Feel Like A Stranger In Your Own Home Town
-Slithering Down In The Rocks, Til' The Locks Of The Dawn Start To Crown
+Settled Down In The Rocks, Til' The Locks Of The Dawn Start To Crown

 Here Words On A Wing, For Kings Who's Absence Brings A Different Kind Of Love!
 While Maidens At The Window Sing, 'Bluebeard!
 Darling, Won't You Please Come Up!'